 If you’re a physician or veteran, you could also be exempt from PMI, even if you don’t put down 20 percent.
 Ask your lender for more details to determine if you qualify.

 7. Consult with the lender

 Still no luck?
-Reach out to the lender to inquire about other options to remove PMI from your loan.
+Reach out to the lender to inquire about other ways to stop paying PMI.
 They may know of tips and tricks that may not be obvious to the average borrower.

-Finally, if you still have questions or don’t quite understand how PMI works, seek clarification before signing on the dotted line.
+Finally, if you still have questions or don’t understand how private mortgage insurance works, seek clarification before signing on the dotted line.
 That way, you won’t be in for any surprises later on down the line.